 0 – Introduction

-Often when we talk about analytics and machine learning, it is the new thing that is replacing the old systems, perhaps a transition from traditional and manual marketing to automated and personalised sendouts.
-While the big picture is important, the transition from unpersonalised to personalised can usually only happen once!
+When we talk about analytics and machine learning, it is the new thing that replaces the old systems, perhaps a transition from traditional and manual marketing to automated and personalised sendouts.
+While the big picture is essential, the transition from unpersonalised to personalised can usually only happen once!
 So how do you go about improving your systems when there are no transitions left to do?

-Regardless of what the purpose is, and what technicalities are working under the hood (e.g. collaborative filtering, random forest, logistic regression or any other type of model), you can almost surely improve your model.
-One easy way to improve a model is to add a neat new feature (aka input column) to it or to rework an existing one.
+Regardless of the purpose and technicalities working under the hood (e.g. collaborative filtering, random forest, logistic regression or any other type of model), you can almost surely improve your model.
+One easy way to enhance a model is to add a neat new feature (aka input column) or rework an existing one.
 Let’s outline how this could work in practice with some steps and examples.

 1 – Looking for ideas

 Perhaps you already have a hunch about something that you think would improve the model.
-Maybe you get a lot of customer feedback that they have some preference that you are ignoring, for instance, they might complain if they are vegetarians and you send them promotions for non-vegetarian food items.
+Maybe you get a lot of customer feedback that they have some preference that you are ignoring.
+For instance, they might complain about vegetarians and send them promotions for non-vegetarian food items.

-Otherwise, you can hold a brainstorming session with some colleagues to try to see if you can use your combined understanding of your business to come up with something that could add value to the models.
-Many things that come naturally to us humans (what we call “common sense”) are hard for a computer to grasp unless you specify it in some smart way.
-It is hard to figure out ways to encode things that are relevant to the business into data that is processable by the model, but it is at the very core of data science.
+Otherwise, you can hold a brainstorming session with some colleagues to see if you can use your combined understanding of your business to come up with something that could add value to the models.
+Many things that come naturally to us humans (what we call “common sense”) are hard for a computer to grasp unless you specify it in some intelligent way.
+It is hard to figure out ways to encode things relevant to the business into data that is processable by the model, but it is at the core of data science.
 Let’s look at an example.

 2 – Investigating the data